gvnn3/conductor/docs/QUICK_START.md

 ## Modern Features

 ### JSON Protocol
-Conductor uses a secure JSON protocol for communication:
+Conductor uses a JSON protocol (PLAIN TEXT - NO ENCRYPTION) for communication:
 - No arbitrary code execution risk (unlike pickle)
 - Human-readable messages for debugging
 - Protocol versioning for compatibility